-In May 1943 Allied victory in North Africa was secured.
+In May 1943, the Allies secured victory in North Africa.
 Their armies advanced from east and west, linking up near Tunis and prompting 250,000 German and Italian troops to surrender.

-The Allies then set their sights on clearing the Axis powers from Europe.
+The Allies next set their sights on clearing the Axis powers from Europe.
 The invasion of Sicily took place in July 1943, leading to the arrest and expulsion of the Italian Fascist leader Benito Mussolini later that month.
-The victory prompted Italy to surrender, and an armistice was signed on 3 September, but fighting in the country continued.
+This victory prompted Italy to surrender.
+An armistice was signed on 3 September, but fighting in the country continued.